-In Western Europe and the US, the annual incidence of ischemic stroke is 1-2 per 1000.
+In Western Europe and the US, the annual incidence of ischemic stroke is about 2 per 1000.
 Half of all patients with stroke die or remain severely disabled.
 Treatment with intravenous (IV) alteplase, aiming at early reperfusion has been proven effective for these patients, when they are treated within 4.5 hours, and when there are no contra-indications.
 In about one third of the patients with acute anterior circulation ischemic stroke, symptoms are caused by a proximal occlusion of one of the major intracranial arteries.
 IV alteplase only leads to recanalization in up to 33% of these patients.
-In those without recanalization, outcome is generally poor.
+In those without recanalization, functional outcome is generally poor.

 The results of MR CLEAN trial and 4 other international randomized controlled trials on endovascular treatment (EVT) in proximal anterior circulation stroke were published (EXTEND-IA , ESCAPE , SWIFT-PRIME and REVASCAT ), all of them confirming the safety and efficacy of EVT and its importance for the advancement of stroke care.
 They were followed by PISTE and THRACE, both confirmed the effect of thrombectomy.
 This has resulted in a strong momentum swing, with clinicians and researchers worldwide now targeting ways to further improve EVT effectiveness.
 Recent American and Canadian guidelines have been updated stating that EVT should be standard of care for eligible patients (AHA/ASA and Canadian).
 With proof of a beneficial effect now available, the full implementation and integration of EVT in the Dutch health care system has started.
 The Dutch ministry of health has decided to reimburse EVT in acute ischemic stroke patients, in the MR CLEAN trial centers.